What is bowel cancer?

 Symptoms of bowel cancer include:

-change in bowel habit with diarrhoea, constipation or the feeling of incomplete emptying
+change in bowel habit including diarrhoea, constipation or the feeling of incomplete emptying

 blood in the stools